whyin1996/accordion.js/README.md

 > You are feel free to change these class and what you need to do is to pass the relevant valid class string of your elements to accordion.js

+# The structure of accordion view

+> The structure of accordion view are shown as below

+container
+-> button
+-> content

+> the button and the content element must within container element while you are feel free to change the order of the elements within container.

+e.g.
+container
+    -> content
+    -> button

 #### For further information, please refer to the example in dist folder.